treyhunner/treyhunner.github.com/source/_posts/2025-10-08-python-black-friday-and-cyber-monday-sales-2025.markdown

 ## Django-related sales

 Adam Johnson has also published a list of [Django-related deals for Black Friday][adam post] (which he's been doing for a few years now).
+I've included links below to the different sections in Adam's post...

+Courses and books:

+- [Adam's books][adam johnson]: his books and bundles on Django, Git, and GitHub DX and Django test performance are all 50% off
+- [LearnDjango.com course bundle][learndjango]: Will Vincent is offering 50% off his 3 courses
+- [Django 5 By Example][]: 30% off this book by Antonio Melé
+- [Django in Action][]: 50% off this book by Christopher Trudeau
+- [Async Patterns in Django][]: 50% off this book by Paul Bailey

+Packages related to Django:

+- [Aidas Bendoraitis][]: has 3 Django packages available at a 20% discount
+- [Appliku][]: 30% of annual plans for this Django deployment tool
+- [Saas Pegasus][]: 50% off the unlimited license for this configurable Django project template

+Adam also gives a shout out to [sponsoring Django itself](https://adamj.eu/tech/2025/11/20/django-black-friday-deals-2025/#bonus-django-itself).

 ## More on my sale: Python Morsels Lifetime Access